AnandChowdhary/writing/honors-biology.md

 # Evolution of consciousness

+Anand Chowdhary, Honors: *Origins*, s1930702

 ## Introduction

+### Abstract

+When we think and act, there is a very deliberate, conscious effort to do those things.
+Perhaps this is driven by feeling external stimuli or having internal thought.
+This literature research paper aims to answer the question "How did consciousness evolve in humans?" through a look at evolutionary biology and to explore the various Darwinian steps to consciousness.

+### Background

 #### definition of consciousness
 In general, consciousness is what allows us to be aware both of our surroundings and of our own inner state (Van Gulick, 2014 [1]).
 The term "consciousness" used with a diversity of meanings, and applied both to whole organisms — creature consciousness — and to particular mental states and processes — state consciousness (Rosenthal 1986, Gennaro 1995, Carruthers 2000).